anishrana2001/Openshift/RHCE/V-9.0/10-02 lvmcreate.md

     - Create a LVM with name `redrose` under the VolumeGroup named `toto`.
     - Size of LVM should be `1024 Mib`
     - Filesystem of this LVM should ext4.
-	- If it fails then it should generate the error message `Give size is high`
+	- If it fails then it should generate the error message `Given size is high`
 	- Then it should create a lvm with `200 Mib`
 	- If the volume group "toto" does not exist then generate the error `Create a VG toto first, ha ha`
 ---